data-mechanics/course-2016-spr-proj/joshmah/README.md

 This file is currently creating a database, that will have number of intersections between hospitals and jams.

-Eventually with more jam data, we will have more intersections.
+Eventually with more jam data, we will have more intersections, but we are able to get pretty significant results.
+From 1000 traffic jam reports, we have 371 of those occuring on streets that hosptials are located on.

+Inside of proj1.py, I created two different dictionaries that can be helpful later on.
+One of them lists streets with number of hospitals located on that street, and the another one lists which streets have which hospitals, which can be helpful for parsing.
+This database can be used by: db.joshmah.intersectionsHospitalsStreets.find();

+Currently the file creates a database with streets with hospitals and the number of traffic jams that have occured on it, found using
 ```
 >db.joshmah.intersectionsJamHospitals.find();
 ```

-One thing that I wrote in proj1.py is a dictionary that lists which hospitals are on which street, currently we just have a street with number of traffic jams that have occured on it.

-The provenance for this is recorded in plan.json
+The provenance for this is recorded in plan.json.

 ##Getting Second database:

 Run proj1partb.py

-This file is currently creating a database that has the number of intersections between time in hours/minutes between

-ambulances and traffic jams reported on Waze.
+This file is currently creating a database that has the number of intersections between time in hours/minutes between ambulances and traffic jams reported on Waze, found using
 ```
 >db.joshmah.intersectionsJamAmbulances.find();
 ```
+This data is not as successful, because it includes all traffic jam data inside Boston, with no reference to where the ambulance is located.
+There are around 506 interesections out of a database of 1000, but this doesn't exactly reference where the ambulances are, as noted above.

 The provenance for this is recorded in plan2.json